poolup-devs/poolup_backend/README.md

     `npm install`
 3. Install mongoDB by following installation guides from:
 Mac: https://treehouse.github.io/installation-guides/mac/mongo-mac.html

 Windows: https://docs.mongodb.com/manual/tutorial/install-mongodb-on-windows/

- - this is different form the npm package listed in package.json, which is the driver that connects the DB to the nodeJS app.
+this is different form the npm package listed in package.json, which is the driver that connects the DB to the nodeJS app.

 ## Local Development Setup
 1. Open a terminal, and run the command `mongod` to start the mongodb daemon - may have to run `sudo mongod` for permission purposes
-2. In the home directory, run npm start
+2. In the home directory, run `npm dev`; this starts the backend application with nodemon
 3. The local backend development is set to use the port 3000

 ## Additional Tools